hvanderlaan/ubuntu-unattended/README.md

 This simple script will create an unattended Ubuntu ISO from start to finish.
 It will ask you a few questions once, and embed your answers into a remastered ISO file for you to use over and over again.

-This script creates a 100% original Ubuntu installation; no additional software is added (aside from the VMWare OSP Tools, which are optional), not even an ```apt-get update``` is performed.
+This script creates a 100% original Ubuntu installation; the only additional software added is ```openssh-server```.
+There is no ```apt-get update``` performed.
 You have all the freedom in the world to customize your Ubuntu installation whichever way you see fit.
 This script just takes the pain out of re-installing Ubuntu over and over again.

 Created by: **Harald van der Laan**